collin1021/collin1021.github.io/_build/02/causality-and-experiments.md

 pressure.
 But individuals in observational studies need not be people.
 In a study of whether the death penalty has a deterrent effect, the individuals could be the 50 states of the union.
-A state law allowing the death penalty would be the treatment, and an outcome could be the stateâ€™s murder rate.
+A state law allowing the death penalty would be the treatment, and an outcome could be the state’s murder rate.

 The fundamental question is whether the treatment has an effect on the outcome.
 Any relation between the treatment and the outcome is called an *association*.